IntEL4CoRo/ViB-public/content/page/comingsoon/Reasoning-based Reactive Motion Generation/index.md

   src: "buttons.json"
 ---

 This virtual research lab explores reactive motion generation through reasoning.
 We propose image schema-based reasoning for decision-making within motion controllers.
 Our reasoner is tightly coupled with the controller, continuously monitoring actions and inferring motion primitives to adapt to dynamic environments.
+The symbolic theory and the reasoner evaluating it can be exchanged in a plug and play way.
 By providing real-time feedback, the reasoner enables the controller to make informed decisions and generate appropriate motion responses.

 {{<action_form data="ActionButtons">}}